-Explanation of Road Condition Terms
+Minnesota Road Condition Terms

-Difficult: The roadway is completely covered with precipitation.
+DIFFICULT: The roadway is completely covered with precipitation.
 Accumulation is to the point that the roadway markings are completely obscured making it difficult to differentiate between the roadway and its surroundings.
 Heavy snowfall, strong winds, heavy ground drifting which reduces visibility, and freezing rain are a few examples of what may cause this condition.

 HAZARDOUS/TRAVEL NOT ADVISED: This is a very serious roadway situation that is used when crews are still out performing snow and ice operations but the existing conditions are so treacherous that just being on the roads is dangerous.
 Ice covered roadways due to freezing rain and near blizzard conditions with visibilities below 1/4 mile are two examples of when this would be used.